Percona-QA/pquery/README.md

 # What is pquery?
 pquery is a multi-threaded utility created to stress test the MySQL server (in any flavor), either randomly or sequentially, for QA purposes.
 Given it's modern C++ core, it is able to maximise the physical server's queries per second (qps) rate. pquery is an acronym for 'parallel query'.
-Prebuild pquery binaries, with statically linked client libraries, are available in the pquery framework for Percona Server, MySQL Server, MariaDB, and WebScaleSQL.
+Prebuild pquery binaries (with statically linked client libraries) for Percona Server, MySQL Server, MariaDB, and WebScaleSQL are available in the pquery framework .

 # What is the pquery framework?
-When the pquery binary is used in combination with the scripted pquery framework and a medium spec QA server (Intel i7/16GB/SSD), a QA engineer can achieve 80+ coredumps per hour.
+When the pquery binary is used in combination with the scripted pquery framework and a medium spec QA server (Intel i7/16GB/SSD), a QA engineer can achieve 80+ mysqld crashes per hour.
 The pquery framework further offers automatic testcase creation, bug filtering, sporadic issue handling, true multi-threaded testcase reduction, near-100% bug reproducibility and much more.
-The pquery framework furthermore contains high quality SQL input files, and "already known bug" filter lists.
-The pquery framework is also on GitHub and can be found here: ...LINK...
+The pquery framework furthermore contains high quality SQL input files, and "already known bug" filter lists for Percona Server and MySQL Server.
+The pquery framework is GPLv2 licensed, and available from GitHub here: ...LINK...

 # What is reducer.sh?
 Reducer.sh is a high-end multi-threaded SQL testcase simplification tool.
 It is [...WILL BE SOON...] included in the pquery Framework, linked above.